 You will see two toolbars at the top of this window.
 The upper toolbar is the same as the frequency table, and you can switch at any time to the table view.
-On the right side of the toolbar you will see three buttons, with which you can choose between pie chart, horizontal and vertical bar chart.
-The chart can be customized using the options in the lower toolbar
+On the right side of the lower toolbar, you will see three buttons, with which you can choose between pie chart, horizontal and vertical bar chart.
+The chart can be customized using the options in the lower toolbar:

-Display missing values – hide or show missing values category.
+Display missing values – show missing values category.

-Display legend – hide or show the legend, which is switched “off” by default in bar charts.
+Display legend – show the legend, which is switched “off” by default in bar charts.

-Display scale – hide or show the scale axis in bar charts.
+Display scale – how the scale axis in bar charts.

-Display text – hide or show textual description of diagram.
+Display text – how textual description of diagram.

 Change color scheme – opens window for color scheme selection.

-Save current design as default – saves the current design and automatically applies this design to new diagrams.
+Save current design as default – saves the design of the displayed chart and automatically applies this design to new diagrams.

-Apply style to all diagrams – applies the current style to all diagrams.
+Apply current style to all ceated diagrams – applies the style of the displayed chart to all currently created diagrams.

 When creating charts, MAXQDA sets an initial color scheme.
 To customize your charts, double-click on the selected segment and choose your desired color.
 Click on the Change color scheme button to select a color scheme.